alnibo/milestone-project-4-help-others/README.md

 The [W3C CSS Validation Service](https://validator.w3.org/) was used to validate HTML code.

+The error "bad value `search` for attribute `type` on element `button`" was shown, so I removed it.

+Another error was shown that "the value of the `for` attribute of the `label` element must be the id of a non-hidden form control".
+So, for the project pages I added `{{ project.id }}` as the value of the `for`attribute of the `label`element and as the `id` of the form control.
+For the cart page I added `{{ item.id }}` instead.

+No errors remained.

 #### CSS

 The [W3C Markup Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate CSS code.
 Several errors and warnings were shown.
-But these were regarding Bootstrap and were disregarde.
+But these were regarding Bootstrap and were disregarded.

 Otherwise no errors nor warnings were shown.